rabbitmq/omq/README.md

 ```
 ./omq stomp-amqp
 ```
-will publish via STOMP and consume via AMQP (see below for the topic/queue/routing key details).
+will publish via STOMP and consume via AMQP 1.0 (see below for the topic/queue/routing key details).
 A more complex example:
 ```
 ./omq mqtt-amqp --publishers 10 --consumers 1 --publish-to 'sensor/%d' --consume-from '/topic/sensor.#' --rate 1 --size 100
 ```
-will start 10 MQTT publishers, each publishing 1 message a second, with a 100 bytes of payload, to the `amq.topic` exchange (default for the MQTT plugin) with the topic/routing key of `sensor/%d`, where the `%d` is the ID of the publisher (from 1 to 10).
+will start 10 MQTT publishers, each publishing 1 message a second, with 100 bytes of payload, to the `amq.topic` exchange (default for the MQTT plugin) with the topic/routing key of `sensor/%d`, where the `%d` is the ID of the publisher (from 1 to 10).
 It will also start a single AMQP 1.0 consumer that consumes all those messages thanks to a wildcard subscription.